techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

 8. How do I turn on this service?
 9. How can I connect this service to other resources?

+In order to do this, I decided to follow the Quickstart Guide on Azure and complete the following assignment that I set myself:

+##Exercise:

+Deploying a Simple Web App:

+1. Create a new Azure App Service instance.
+2. Deploy a simple HTML/CSS/JavaScript web application to the Azure App Service using Azure Portal or Azure CLI.
+3. Access the deployed web app through the provided URL.

 ##  Resources

 [Azure for Everyone - Video of Azure App Service Overview](https://www.youtube.com/watch?v=4BwyqmRTrx8&ab_channel=AdamMarczak-AzureforEveryone)